ishann/aeroscapes/README.md

 ### Questions and Comments
-For comments and feedback, contact Ishan Nigam at inigam@cs.cmu.edu.
+For comments and feedback, contact Ishan Nigam at ishannigam@gmail.com.